jonsim/shutils/README.md

   -i          Enable case-insensitive searching.
   -f          Performs the search on the names of files rather than on
               their contents.
+  -v          Enable verbose, full replication of the result column,
+              even if it means taking multiple lines per match (by default the result will be condensed to keep one line per match if possible).
   -h, --help  Print this message and exit.
 ```